PRESERVING THE OPEN FIRE CANOPY TRADITION

 Vertical grate bars (in this case with scroll tops)

 Camelot fire grates and fireplace dog irons are either hand forged or hand cast at foundries in the Black County using our own patterns.
 Sometimes we use a combination of both.
 The style tends to direct the material, but sometimes customers prefer the rugged finish of hand forged over castings.

 Examples of a hand cast dog iron.

 Design detail on the fire grate bars

-To see some of the more popular choices visit the Canopies, dog irons & Grates section of our pricing page.
+To see some of the more popular choices visit the Fireplace Dog irons, Open fire Canopies & Grates section of our pricing page.
 Below are some examples.

 Hand forged twist

 Hand forged scroll cage